Skip to content

 Commissioning Authority (CxA)

-An independent contractor, the CxA is the entity accepted by and reports to the Owner, providing an unbiased, objective view of the systems installation, documentation, operation, performance and witnessing of tasks and tests.
+The CxA is an independent contractor that is contracted directly to the Owner.
+Therefore, the CxA provides an unbiased, objective view of the systems installation, documentation, operation, performance and witnessing of tasks and tests.

 This multidisciplinary role leads the commissioning team and oversees and validates the implementation of the commissioning plan.